Markvi268/amk_testhelpers/README.md

-# Testing module
+# Testing package

 ## Overview

-This module provides a collection of utility functions for handling various tasks and executing code snippets for testing purposes.
+This packed provides a collection of utility functions for handling various tasks and executing code snippets for testing purposes.
 It offers functionalities for running Python, C/C++, and .NET code, handling file paths, executing tests, and managing subprocesses efficiently.

 # Functions
 - getpath(): Retrieves the path to the root directory of the current project.